Asabeneh/10-days-of-git-and-github/readme.md

 ## Basic Command Lines

 Developers need to know basic Unix commands.
-Some tasks necessary need to be done using git bash, mac terminal or window command prompt.
-In this tutorial, we will use git bash to learn the basics of Unix command which you may need as a developer.
-This is not an exhaustive list but which is enough for daily uses.
+Some tasks necessary need to be done using git bash, mac terminal, or window command prompt.
+In this tutorial, we will use git bash to learn the basics of the Unix command which you may need as a developer.
+This is not an exhaustive list but it is enough for daily uses.
 To make use of git bash first you should install [git](https://git-scm.com/).
-You can install by just clicking next button up to the end of the installation.
+You can install by just clicking the next button up to the end of the installation.

 ### Current working directory